 Rice.
 Short grain, milk rice would be best here, but any type of rice or even bulgur will work well.

 Onion, herbs and spices.
 We’re using oregano and bay leaves for the sauce and the onion in the meat and rice mixture.

 Milk, butter and flour.
 The best part about these peppers is the sauce.
 It’s creamy and absolutely essential.
 And it’s made with butter, milk and flour.

-- Make sure to mix the ground meat, onion and rice very well together.
+- Make sure to combine the ground meat, onion and rice very well together.

-- When cooking, the water should be covering the peppers at least half-way through.
+- When cooking, the water should cover the peppers at least halfway.

-- Stir the sauce, consistently at low heat.
+- Stir the sauce for the homemade stuffed peppers with ground beef, consistently at low heat.
 This is the only kinda difficult part about this dish: if you leave the sauce alone when cooking or cook it at high temperature it will form lumps and won’t be enjoyable.
 Therefore it’s very important to be stirring all the time at low temperature.

 - Use a microwave to reheat any leftovers you have.